internet in paradise

 Devine & I were never that comfortable swimming around the boat before.
 We did fine in pools, but otherwise diving into a big space full of living creatures was a frightening experience.
 Bit by bit, I swam further, and Devine deeper.
 We became creatures of the ocean.

 Fare is one of the nicer French Polynesian villages we've visited, the U supermarket has a good supply of everything.
 Although, it's important to always check inside packaging when buying dried goods.
-One day, Devine bought a bag of rice kept in a thick paper bag, when we opened it that same day we saw it had an entire eco system living in it, an advanced civilization of moths.
+One day, Devine bought a bag of rice kept in a thick paper bag, when we opened it that same day we saw it had an entire ecosystem living in it, an advanced civilization of moths.
 The same happened when buying dried pasta in plastic bags, sometimes we'd find things living in it.
-A lot of times, the bugs didn't enter the bag after, but came with it in the form of eggs.
-A warm environment makes it real easy for these eggs to hatch, it is virtually impossible to completely remove all traces of insects from raw agricultural grain foods, which is how the weevils (or their eggs) got there in the first place.
+A warm environment makes it really easy for insect eggs to hatch, it is virtually impossible to completely remove all traces of insects from raw agricultural grain foods, which is how the weevils (or their eggs) got there in the first place.

-The idea is to either eat it all before the eggs hatch, or to freeze or heat the grains prior to storing them to kill the eggs.
-Being lazy, and lacking a fridge, we don't do these things, we just pick our packaging carefully, avoiding paper and cardboard and opting for thick plastic whenever possible.
+The idea is to either eat it all before the eggs hatch, or to freeze, deprive them of oxygen long enough, or heat the grains prior to storing them to kill the eggs.
+Being lazy, and lacking a fridge or oxygen absorbers, we don't do these things, we just pick our packaging carefully, avoiding paper and cardboard and opting for thick plastic whenever possible.
 If the bugs are already in the grain, there is little that can be done.
 While we would prefer to avoid plastic, in the tropics not having plastic means your food will likely be infested with bugs.
 We had this happen many times: opening a box of couscous, only to find a moth flying out of it, or cutting open a bulb of garlic, again, to find hatchlings hiding in there.
 We've had our share of insect troubles.
 I spent many evenings sifting creepy-crawlies out of rice, or flour, with a bowl and strainer.
-In a place were food is costly, and scarce, we let go of our disdain of such things.
+In a place where food is costly, and scarce, we let go of our disdain of such things.
 If only our past selves could see us now.

 This is where we spent our last month in French polynesia, admiring with child-like fascination every living thing around us, every bird and fish, etched into our minds.